 These days, computer applications are more complex and widely used on multiple platforms, whether on Android or iOS.
-You need every application for your convenient device, and you want it to work so smoothly every time as if it is the need of the hour.
-Many times, these applications or software respond differently than your requirements, and this is quite disappointing as well.
+You need every application on your device, and you want it to work smoothly.
+Many times, these applications or software respond differently and not as per your requirements which can be very disappointing.

-In this guide, I will take you through every important aspect of database testing from the very beginning.
-Let’s dive into the next section to get a complete insight into this article.
+In this guide, I will take you through every important aspect of database testing right from the very beginning.

 Why is database testing important in computer science?

 Database testing is the soul of back-end testing.
 Whether it is from Windows applications to Android or from startups to enterprises, database testing ensures that every stored and received piece of information is valid and true.
 It is also important in many other ways to check for unauthorized data access, data loss, and aborted transaction data.
 A tester can conduct database testing to check for criticalities in any system.

 Not only does database testing speed up the overall performance of the application but also safeguards against bugs and issues that may arise during various operational flows.
 Database testing is a revolutionary change in the software industry as it makes a product’s life cycle smooth by addressing the shortcomings first.

 Let’s assume a trading application is recently launched.
 Users typically will have high expectations regarding security.
 Here are some of the primary indicators that users will seek in such an application:

 - The security of the data that is in the translation data feed of the application.